Arslan-Soomro/Quizeer/Readme.md

-A React App that lets you create, play and view your quizes
+A React App that lets you create, play and view your quizese.
+Visit the app by going to
+quizeer.herokuapp.come
+(Be patient, heroku takes time to load and the app is not responsive so don't view it on your phone.)